yaserananbeh/cityExplorer2301-server/README.md

 Actual time needed to complete: 30min

+Name of feature: 8: Performance: As a user, I want the application to work with recent results, so that I can see info without the app doing unnecessary API calls.

+Estimate of time needed to complete: 1:30hour

+Start time: 12:00

+Finish time: 12:40

+Actual time needed to complete: 40min

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->